julelang/manual/src/std/io.md

 Clients of ReadAt can execute parallel ReadAt calls on the same input source\.

+The ReadAt method mutable because of same reasons of the \`Reader\` trait\.

 Implementations must not retain p\.
+Exceptionals are not standardized\.
+Should be documented by implementations\.

 ## WriterTo
 ```jule